BoDonkey/tribal-drum-game/Resources & Crafting/crafting-location-types.md

 ### Crafting Location Discovery
 - Basic processing stations are visible and accessible from early in the game
 - More specialized locations are discovered through exploration
-- Some crafting locations are revealed by companions or friendly haldi
+- Some crafting locations are revealed by companions or friendly veridian
 - The most powerful locations require quests or special conditions to access

 ### Visual Indicators